 - Our previous research has shown that 2D materials as SERS substrates offer numerous advantages for the quantitative micro species sensing.
 This project is to better understand the interaction between molecules and 2D materials to reveal the mechanisms for Raman enhancement on 2D materials.
 Combining 2D materials with other functional structures, we aim to craft innovative SERS techniques for highly sensitive chemical sensing in diverse systems including food safety, disease diagnosis, and environmental monitoring.

 - Nanodevices for optoelectronics.

-- Controllable synthesis of the functional 2D materials and their heterostructures in a large scale allow us to fabricate nanodevices with integrated functionality.
-Utilizing the diverse functional hybrid structures we synthesized, we are interested in applying them into ubiquitous electronic and optoelectronic devices (such as solar cells, and LEDs).
+- Controllable synthesis of the functional 2D materials and their heterostructures in a large scale allows us to fabricate nanodevices with integrated functionality.
+Utilizing the diverse functional 2D materials and hybrid structures we prepared, we are interested in applying them into ubiquitous electronic and optoelectronic devices (such as FETs, electrochromic devices, solar cells, and LEDs).